jjay1288/NetworkAttackProject/README.md

 ##### 192.168.1.209

-To begin, we start with a basic script scan using Nmap.
+​	To begin, we start with a basic script scan using Nmap.
+Nmap is a network scanning tool used to enumerate networks.
+It has the capability to identify hosts, open ports, and running services on the network on which it was run.
 The output file containing the results can be found [here](https://github.com/jjay1288/netattacksproj/blob/main/target/scans/nmapinitial).
-Nmap is a network scanning tool used to enumerate networks.
-It has the capability

 | Port      | State | Service     | Version                             |
 | --------- | ----- | ----------- | ----------------------------------- |